calvinchou71/league-of-legends-analysis/README.md

 ## Framing a Prediction Problem

 The variable we are trying to predict is the result column, which only has 2 possible values (1 and 0).
 1 means the team won and 0 means the team lost.
 Therefore, the prediction problem is a binary classification problem.
-We chose the result as it is most important column as the winning is the objective of the game.
+We chose the result as it is most important column as winning is the objective of the game.

 We want to predict the result after the 10 minute mark of the game.
 Given this we will have all match information that has occured within the first 10 minutes.
-We chose 10 minutes as it was the earliest point for predicting the result.
+We chose 10 minutes as it was the a good mid-point for predicting the result.
+We didn't want to use 5 minutes as we felt it was too early in the game for meaningful events to happen in the majority of the games.
 We did not want to choose a later time as much of the result is already determined.
 We chose to use a logistic regression model as it works well on binary classification.

-To test the efficacy of our model, we will use loss and accuracy.
-We chose loss as it works well on classification data because it penalizes confident misclassifications.
-We chose accuracy as the result column is perfectly balanced, so accuracy should work well.
+To test the efficacy of our model, we will use log loss and accuracy.
+We chose log loss as it works well on classification data because it penalizes confident misclassifications.
+We reported accuracy as it is an easy to interpret number.

 ## Baseline Model